xarray-contrib/xarray-simlab/doc/framework.rst

 ---------

 Variables are the most basic elements of a model.
 They are declared in processes as class attributes, using :func:`~xsimlab.variable`.
-It allows to define useful metadata such as:
+Declaring variables mainly consists of defining useful metadata such
+as:

 - labeled dimensions (or no dimension for scalars),
 - predefined meta-data attributes, e.g., a short description,